 I used the same bins across the top here as I used in my own closet for continuity.
-(I really wish I would have spaced them out evenly before I took this picture…and I’m too lazy to go take another one lol.)
 The black bins came from Target.

 You can see that the braces I used to hold the horizontal shelving came all the way out to the door frame on the right side.
 That was so I could attach them to studs.